 ROW is the number of the last row to be kept in the table.
-All rows beyond the
+All rows beyond the given row number are removed.

 Negative values are allowed and count the row numbers from the last row, allowing access to the table in reverse order of rows: ROW = -1 removes the last row of the table, ROW = -2 removes the last two rows of the table, etc...